bsnyder2/synthesizer/README.md

 ### Larger goals
 - Press same key for key up/end note (terminals don't have key up events), this should be pretty easy
 - Play/pause button, this should be pretty easy
-- Arpeggiator + latch, this should be pretty easy
+- Arpeggiator + hold, this should be pretty easy
+    - shift to start hold. then we have an array of semitones values. e.g. [0, 4, 7] for major triad on C4
+    - then can also set arp speed.
+    - tempo setting?
 - Draw one wave period with keyboard, set as waveshape, this is a cool unique features
 - Polyphony - additive synthesis
 - Waveform antialiasing